-So it’s come to this, The Rolling Stones putting themselves into a museum, or at the least the Saatchi and ten other galleries around the globe.
+Apparently, If you are truly patient, you can put yourself into a museum as The Stones are heading to the Saatchi and ten other galleries worldwide.
 This clip with Charlie Watts as frontman says it all.

 EXHIBITIONISM will be the most comprehensive and immersive insight into a group described by critics as ‘The Greatest Rock ‘n’ Roll Band’, taking over nine themed galleries spread across two entire floors at the Saatchi Gallery on King’s Road, London.
 Tickets for EXHIBITIONISM go on sale to the public next week on Friday 10 July 2015 at 9am via www.stonesexhibitionism.com and 10am from the Saatchi Gallery.